Fix ‘Em Up Package

 Sometimes it’s because the hearing aid is broken.
 More often the problem is that the hearing aid has not been adjusted correctly.
 Poor tuning is one of the most common causes of hearing aid abandonment – a problem far too prevalent in our profession!

 Think of it this way; wearing a poorly adjusted hearing aid is a bit like trying to wear someone else’s denture.
-Not only is it unpleasant, it’s also impractical.
+Not only is it unpleasant, but it’s also impractical.

 Do any of these problems sound familiar?